 But the transmission of anxiety from parent to child is not inevitable.
 The second important thing to do is implement strategies to help ensure that you do not pass your anxiety on to your kids.
 That means managing your own stress as effectively as possible, and helping your kids manage theirs.
 “If a child is prone to anxiety,” Dr. Howard adds, “it’s helpful to know it sooner and to learn the strategies to manage sooner.”

-“A big part of treatment for children with anxiety,” explains Laura Kirmayer, an associate psychologist at the Child Mind Institute, “is actually teaching parents stress tolerance, It’s a simultaneous process—it’s both directing the parent’s anxiety, and then how they also support and scaffold the child’s development of stress tolerance.”
+“A big part of treatment for children with anxiety,” explains Laura Kirmayer, PhD, a clinical psychologist, “is actually teaching parents stress tolerance.
+It’s a simultaneous process — it’s both directing the parent’s anxiety, and then how they also support and scaffold the child’s development of stress tolerance.”

 Model stress tolerance

-You might find yourself learning strategies in therapy that you can then impart to your child when she is feeling anxious.
+When you learn some strategies for managing stress that work for you, you can then impart them to your child when she is feeling anxious.
 If, for example, you are working on thinking rationally during times of stress, you can practice those same skills with your child.
 Say to her: “I understand that you are scared, but what are the chances something scary is actually going to happen?”

 Explain your anxiety